 - Check the temperature of the sealing wire or bar.

 - Check on the clamp pressure.
 Sometimes, an uneven clamp can cause some parts of the film to cut perfectly and others to have a choppy cut.

 Although crow’s feet are mainly a cosmetic issue, products must look attractive and professionally packaged to gain the trust of the consumer.
 People will always reach for the attractively packaged item over one with crow’s feet.

 Ballooning is when shrink film creates balloon type structures.
 This is when the shrink film expands inside the pouch after being sealed.
 This issue is very severe as it can compromise the protection of the product, create an unsightly appearance, and make product load unitization more difficult to achieve.
 Ballooning is caused by the exposure of hot air to film after it’s sealed.

-Ballooning is one of the most unattractive and difficult to manage common shrink-wrapping problems.
+Ballooning is one of the most unattractive and difficult packaging machine problems to troubleshoot.
 If this is a recurring issue for a facility, try these two solutions.

 - Switch shrink wrap suppliers.
 Switching to a pre-perforated film helps prevent ballooning.
 This film has tiny holes throughout the entire roll of film, allowing air to escape rather than bubble up.

 - Avoid exposing sealed packages to excess air.
 This is more effective coupled with a pre-perforated film but can help alone as well.